 Requests to third countries will be made at a charge, however this will be fully detailed in ACRO’s response to the initial court order.

-To complete a court order, we require basic information to ensure the request is processed correctly and includes the following necessary detail:
+To complete a request, we require basic information to ensure the request is processed correctly and includes the following necessary detail:

 - Middle name and maiden name(s) where applicable

 - Country of where the request needs to be sent

 International approximate timeframes for responses

 • EU countries responding to requests for criminal proceedings: approx 20 working days.

 • EU countries responding to requests for non-criminal processings are not bound to a response timeframe.